 “Temperature is the most important factor to consider,” said certified sommelier Rachel Voorhees, director of education at Rodney Strong Vineyards in Healdsburg, CA.

-Voorhees advises that the best temperature range for wine storage is between 45 degrees and 65 degrees, with 55 degrees being close to perfect.
+Voorhees advises that the ideal temperature range for wine storage is between 45 degrees and 65 degrees, with 55 degrees being close to perfect.

-So if you currently keep your wines in a rack on your kitchen counter, it’s a good idea to move them to an area that doesn’t experience so many elevated temperatures and fluctuations.
+So if you are currently keeping wine bottles in a rack on your kitchen counter, it’s a good idea to move them to an area that doesn’t experience temperature fluctuations.
+Avoiding temperature swings, which can cause the wine to expand and contract, is perhaps more important than achieving the perfect temperature.

 To find wine storage facilities in your area, visit sparefoot.com/wine-storage.html.